Olivier Ayache-Vidal: Early career

-He applied this method for the first time in 1997, with his first comic script: Fox One – Armageddon.
+His first comic script was Fox One – Armageddon.
 To create this comic series, he attended the Red Flag Air Force Exercise at the Nellis Air Force Base, in Nevada, visited the Charles de Gaulle, Foch and Clemenceau aircraft carriers during high seas exercises, and visited French Air Force Bases.

-The Fox One series was translated in five languages and sold over 90 000 copies.
+In late 1997, the first tome of "Fox One", Armageddon, was published, with a script by Olivier Ayache-Vidal.
+In 1999, the second tome was released: T.L.D and in 2001, NDE (“Near Death Experience").
+The Fox One series was translated in five languages and sold over 90,000 copies.